brianc/node-pg-copy-streams/README.md

 ### version 4.0.0 - published 2020-05-11

 This version's major change is a modification in the COPY FROM implementation.
 In previous version, copy-from was internally designed as a `Transform` duplex stream.
 The user-facing API was writable, and the readable side of the `Transform` was piped into the postgres connection stream to copy the data inside the database.
 This led to an issue because `Transform` was emitting its 'finish' too early after the writable side was ended.
 Postgres had not yet read all the data on the readable side and had not confirmed that the COPY operation was finished.
-The recommendation was to wait for the 'end' event on the readable side which correcly detected the end of the COPY operation and the fact that the pg connection was ready for new queries.
+The recommendation was to wait for the 'end' event on the readable side which correctly detected the end of the COPY operation and the fact that the pg connection was ready for new queries.
 This recommendation worked ok but this way of detecting the end of a writable is not standard and was leading to different issues (interaction with the `finished` and `pipeline` API for example)
 The new copy-from implementation extends writable and now emits 'finish' with the correct timing : after the COPY operation and after the postgres connection has reached the readyForQuery state.
 Another big change in this version is that copy-to now shortcuts the core `pg` parsing during the COPY operation.
 This avoids double-parsing and avoids the fact that `pg` buffers whole postgres protocol messages.